opacaud/42_c_piscine_paris_march_2021/README.md

 ## Study session for the final exam

-There are in there a few exercises that could be asked during the final piscine exam.
+There are a few exercises that could be asked during the final piscine exam.